Hotels in Mayotte: all our recommendations

 | Hôtel Hamaha Beach | Hamaha, Mamoudzou | All air-conditioned rooms with lagoon view; some with private mini-pool; watersports base and restaurant on the beach; direct private beach access. | You'll be enchanted by the view of Petite-Terre, the lush vegetation, and the beach access from every room. | 105€ - 210€ | Book |

-We’ve already reached the end of this article on the best hotels in Mayotte.
-I’m happy to have written again about this beautiful island.
-I hope not only that I’ve made you want to go even more, but above all that this article has been useful in preparing your trip to Mayotte.
+We’ve reached the end of this guide to the best hotels in Mayotte.
+I’m happy to be writing about this beautiful island again.
+I hope the article has not only made you want to visit even more, but also helped you prepare for your trip.

-To go further and choose the right dates for your departure, I recommend reading our article on when to go to Mayotte.
+To choose the best dates for your stay, I recommend reading our article on when to go to Mayotte.

 Written by Sylvain PONS